Federal Graduate PLUS Loan

 A student must complete the Free Application for Federal Student Aid (FAFSA) for the intended academic year as part of the eligibility process for the Graduate PLUS loan.
 Students must also apply for their annual loan maximum eligibility under the Federal Direct Unsubsidized loan program before applying for the Graduate PLUS loan.

 The Graduate PLUS loan can be used to help bridge the gap between the financial aid package and the remaining cost of education.
 A student enrolled at least half-time may borrow up to the cost of attendance minus other aid.
-The Graduate PLUS loan is unsubsidized with a fixed interest rate of 7.9% and a 4% origination fee, as set by the Department of Education.
+The Graduate PLUS loan is unsubsidized with a fixed interest rate of 6.41% for the 2013 – 2014 academic year and a 4.204% origination fee, as set by the Department of Education.
+Future rate will vary.